Birth Options In Newcastle and the Lower Hunter

 • During the period 37 weeks and 0 days to 40 weeks and 6 days gestation.

-If your situation is different to that listed above, you may need to do some more digging as to what outcomes patients like you experience a each service so you can make decisions about which care pathways are best for you.
-If you have been told you will be a "high risk" patient or are "going overdue", I would also highly recommend looking into the work of Dr Sara Wickham, whose books on topics such as induction and Plus Size Pregnancy give far greater information than most short medical consults have scope to provide.
+If you have been told you will be a "high risk" patient or are "going overdue", I would also highly recommend looking into the work of Dr Sara Wickham, whose books on important topics such as induction and Plus Size Pregnancy give far greater information (and in unbiased way) than most short medical consults have scope to provide.

 John Hunter Hospital